M240 machine gun: Design details

-The weapon fires from the open bolt position, meaning that the bolt is held to the rear and only moves forward as it is firing a round.
+The M240 fires from the open bolt position, meaning that the bolt is held to the rear and only moves forward as it is firing a round.
 The firing pin is static and the bolt moves around the firing pin, circumventing any need for a hammer.
-A sear is used to time the internal mechanisms of the weapon to provide a consistent rate of fire, ensuring proper function and accuracy.
+A sear is used to time the internal mechanisms of the machine gun to provide a consistent rate of fire, ensuring proper function and accuracy.

 The rate of fire may be controlled by three different gas regulator settings.
-The first setting allows the weapon to cycle at 650–750 rounds per minute, the second setting being 750–850 rounds per minute, and the third setting being 850–950 rounds per minute.
-These settings are changed by dismounting the barrel, removing the gas regulator collar and turning the gas regulator to allow more or less gas to move through the weapon system.
-It is generally performed only when necessary to return the gun to operation after fouling has caused sluggish operation and there is no time to properly clean the weapon.
+The first setting allows the machine gun to cycle at 650–750 rounds per minute, the second setting being 750–850 rounds per minute, and the third setting being 850–950 rounds per minute.
+These settings are changed by dismounting the barrel, removing the gas regulator collar and turning the gas regulator to allow more or less gas to move through the machine gun system.
+It is generally performed only when necessary to return the gun to operation after fouling has caused sluggish operation and there is no time to properly clean the machine gun.

-The barrels can be exchanged rapidly, via a barrel release button located on the left side of the weapon.
-The weapon is cleared first and then the button is held down, while the barrel's carrying handle is moved from the right side of the weapon to the center, unlocking it from the receiver.
+The barrels can be exchanged rapidly, via a barrel release button located on the left side of the machine gun.
+The machine gun is cleared first and then the button is held down, while the barrel's carrying handle is moved from the right side of the machine gun to the center, unlocking it from the receiver.
 At this point, the button is released and the barrel is then pulled free of the receiver and placed to the side.
 The new barrel is inserted into the receiver and then the carrying handle is shifted to the right, locking it into place.

 During prolonged firing, the barrels can become hot enough to inflict second-degree burns instantly without becoming visibly different.